 The most significant risks to the global art market are political and economic uncertainty.
 Instability in these areas can affect artwork pricing and trading.

-But, art has a low correlation to more traditional investments such as stocks, meaning it has the potential to remain stable or increase in value if the market declines.
+But, art has a low correlation to more traditional investments such as

 We no longer live in an age where we have to invest millions into the purchase of a piece of art.
 Scott Lynn, the founder of Masterworks, started in 2017 with a uniquely democratic approach to art investments.
 Instead of paying more than $2 million to purchase a painting, you can pull out a twenty to buy a share in it.